adampax/TiSortable/README.md

+# Deprecation Notice
+10/12/15 -- This library is very old and no longer maintained.

-# Sortable Grid View for Titanium
+## Sortable Grid View for Titanium

 ### Sortable.
 Movable.
 Drag and Droppable.